BDC Hamburger Icon

 What does your SBSS score mean?

-For example, if you apply for an SBA Small Loan, you’ll need a minimum SBSS score of 155 to qualify.
-If your score falls below that, the SBA will have to manually approve your application and look at other business factors.
+For example, to qualify for an SBA 7(a) Small Loan, you’ll generally need a minimum score of 155.
+If your score falls below that threshold, your application may still be considered; however, it will undergo a manual review and require additional documentation.

 Did You Know?Did you know